 Approach - The goal of this research program is to develop and demonstrate a laboratory-based system that can autonomously calibrate an automatic transaxle controller.
 The approach emphasizes three aspects of calibration: automation of the test cell, objective shift quality assessment, and numerical optimization of calibration parameters.
 From a host computer, automation commands will be communicated to powertrain actuators and dynamometers that will perform user-defined maneuvers.
 This computer will then convert lab-sensor data into human-like shift quality metrics that will be utilized by specialized calibration algorithms.
 These algorithms will determine the best calibration parameters for the given maneuver, download them to the transaxle controller, and issue a command to verify the performance.
 The process is repeated until calibration is completed.

-Accomplishments - SwRI engineers are assembling a test cell that will incorporate an automatic clutch-to-clutch transaxle in production.
-Special routines for autocalibration have been under continuing development.
-Preliminary simulation of the process has been undertaken and has provided promising results.
+Accomplishments - SwRI engineers assembled a test cell that incorporated an automatic clutch-to-clutch transaxle in production.
+Special routines for autocalibration were developed.
+Preliminary simulation of the process was undertaken and provided promising results.
 Test results confirmed the underlying approach.